NetLogo/Time-Extension/README.md

 ## Installation

-First, [download the latest version of the extension](https://github.com/colinsheppard/Time-Extension/releases).
-Note that the latest version of this extension was compiled against NetLogo 5.0.4; if you are using a different version of NetLogo you might consider building your own jar file ([see building section below](#building)).
+The Time extension is now available through the extensions manager.
+Simply including `extensions [table]` at the top of the model should prompt NetLogo to download the extension (you must be using NetLogo 6.1 or later).

-Unzip the archive and rename the directory to "time".
+Alternatively, [download the latest version of the extension](https://raw.githubusercontent.com/NetLogo/NetLogo-Libraries/6.1/extensions/time-2.0beta.zip) (Note that this extension is compiled for NetLogo 6.1 and may not work for earlier versions of NetLogo) Unzip the archive and rename the directory to "time".
 Move the renamed directory to the "extensions" directory inside your NetLogo application folder (i.e. [NETLOGO]/extensions/).
 Or you can place the time directory under the same directory holding the NetLogo model in which you want to use this extension.

 For more information on NetLogo extensions:
 [http://ccl.northwestern.edu/netlogo/docs/extensions.html](http://ccl.northwestern.edu/netlogo/docs/extensions.html)